ProjectWorst/Excel-Documents-Correlation/README.md

-# Excel Documents Comparison Program
+# Excel Documents Correlation Program

 This program allows you to compare requirements from two different Excel documents and export the data as a single Excel document for analysis.
 It utilizes various libraries for data manipulation, natural language processing, and machine learning.